CodeFarmer/myom/README.md

 Emacs - run cider, open `core.clj` and press `C-c C-k` to evaluate the file.

 REPL - run `(require 'myom.core)`.

+Mouse-click on the image to zoom in on the cursor.
+Hold 's' to save a copy of the current view.

 ## License